azerion/bluestack-sdk-android/Home.md

 	mngAdsInterstitialAdsFactory.setInterstitialListener(this);
 ```
 #####Make a request
-To make a request you have to call 'createInterstitial()'. this method return a bool value (canHandleRequest).
+To make a request you must call 'createInterstitial()'. this method return a bool value (canHandleRequest).

 ```
 #!java